Broome Townsite Coastal Hazard Risk Management and Adaptation Plan

-In June 2016, Council received a Coastal Vulnerability Study which examines potential future threats from coastal inundation, erosion, stormwater flooding and climate change.
-The Study identified that portions of the town site are at risk of coastal hazards, namely inundation and erosion, over a 100 year planning timeframe, with impacts considered at present day, 2040, 2070 and 2110.
+The first step of this process was to prepare a Coastal Vulnerability Study (CVS) to understand potential future threats from coastal inundation, erosion, stormwater flooding and climate change.
+The Broome CVS was received by Council in June 2016 and identified that portions of the Broome townsite are at risk of coastal hazards, namely inundation and erosion, within a 100 year planning timeframe.